Dr Andy Baker – Managing Director

 Tim is a Principal Consultant at Eden NE having joined in 2012.
 He is a certificated Radioactive Waste Adviser (RWA) and a Chartered Radiation Protection Professional (CRadP).

-Tim’s non-technical tasks within Eden NE include IT, cyber security, and website management.
-Tim is also a trustee of the Share Incentive Plan (SIP) Trust.
+Tim’s non-technical tasks within Eden NE include the role of Training Manager and website management.
+Tim is also a Trustee of the Share Incentive Plan (SIP) Trust, a vehicle of employee ownership for Eden NE.

 Dr Nick Collier – Principal Consultant